Phnom Penh in 3 Days

 Bus to Phnom Penh

 It seemed like a good idea at the time; a six hour bus trip from Siem Reap to the capital, Phnom Penh.
 It’s only 199 miles, so that’s an average of 33 mph.
 The old man and I reach the bus terminal.
-It’s rather chaotic, child no 1 has booked the complimentary pick up service and is nowhere to be seen, finally arriving a couple of minutes before the bus is due to depart.
+It’s rather chaotic.
+Our daughter has booked the complimentary pick up service and is nowhere to be seen, finally arriving a couple of minutes before the bus is due to depart.

 Cambodian Service Station